ChaoticBlaster/my-art-portfolio/content/pages/index.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    title: >-
-      I’m a digital and visual artist exploring creativity in multiple forms.
+    title: I’m a digital and visual artist exploring creativity in multiple forms.
-      From painting and sketching to 3D modeling, game development, sound design and more.
-This site is a showcase of my journey through diverse mediums and creative expressions."
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you